andreuartigues/andreuartigues/README.md

 # <p align="center">👋 Hello there, I'm Andreu Artigues!</p>

 ## About Me
 Hello, I'm Andreu!
 Welcome to my digital space where I share a bit about myself.
 I am a Physics graduate and current Big Data master student based at IE Business School.
 I'm a passionate business analytics, as well as data engineering and data science.
-As an avid fan of new media and art, I'm interested in leveraging my programming skills to create virtual reality experiences.
+I'll upload here my work so that in the future I can look back at my own personal library 📚😀
 ***

 ## Skills